joeyespo/grip/README.md

 - `DEBUG`: Whether to use Flask's debugger when an error happens, `True` by default
 - `DEBUG_GRIP`: Prints extended information when an error happens, `False` by default
 - `USERNAME`: The username to use when not provided as a CLI argument, `None` by default
-- `PASSWORD`: The password to use when not provided as a CLI argument, `None` by default
+- `PASSWORD`: The password or [personal access token][] to use when not provided as a CLI argument (*Please don't save your passwords here.* Instead, use an access token or drop in this code [grab your password from a password manager][keychain-access]), `None` by default
 - `CACHE_DIRECTORY`: The directory, relative to `~/.grip`, to place cached assets (this gets run through the following filter: `CACHE_DIRECTORY.format(version=__version__)`), `'cache-{version}'` by default
 - `CACHE_URL`: The URL to serve cached styles and assets from, in case there's a URL conflict, `'/grip-cache'` by default
 - `STATIC_URL_PATH`: The URL to serve static assets from, in case there's a URL conflict, `'/grip-static'` by default